hmattinson/Dissertation_Excello/Dissertation/Section Drafts/Implementation.md

 If instructions involved repeats such as repeatedly moving to the end of a line and jumping down a few cells and back to the beginning of the line, instructions within the turtles required a lot of repetition.

 If writing out a melodic line consisting of small movements, many of the notes would take place in the same octave.
 As such, it was tiresome to have to repeatedly write out the octave number when this was barely changing.
-One user made a comparison to LilyPond \footnote{A program for music notation using text notation.} where if the length of a note is not defined, the last defined note length would be used.
+One user made a comparison to LilyPond \footnote{A program for music notation using text notation.} \cite{sandberg:lily} where if the length of a note is not defined, the last defined note length would be used.

 Some users said they would find it more intuitive to think of a melodic line in terms of the intervals between notes as opposed to the name of each note.
-If a piece contained a melodic line that was transposed \footnote{Where every note has been moved up or down in pitch by the same amount.}, the transposed part had to be written out again and could not be derived quicker from the original version.
+If a piece contained a melodic line that was modulated \footnote{Where every note has been moved up or down in pitch by the same amount.}, the modulated part had to be written out again and could not be derived quicker from the original version.

 ###### Chords